Automated tight Lyapunov analysis for first-order methods: Acknowledgments

 \section{Acknowledgments}

 This work was partially supported by the ELLIIT Strategic Research Area and the Wallenberg AI, Autonomous Systems and Software Program (WASP) funded by the Knut and Alice Wallenberg Foundation.
 S.~Banert and P.~Giselsson acknowledge support from Vetenskapsr\aa{}det grant VR~2021-05710.
-A.B.~Taylor acknowledges support from the French ``Agence Nationale de la Recherche'' as part of the ``Investissements d’avenir'' program, reference ANR-19-P3IA-0001 (PRAIRIE 3IA Institute), as well as support from the European Research Council (grant SEQUOIA 724063).
+A.B.~Taylor acknowledges support from the French ``Agence Nationale de la Recherche'' as part of the ``Investissements d'avenir'' program, reference ANR-19-P3IA-0001 (PRAIRIE 3IA Institute), as well as support from the European Research Council (grant SEQUOIA 724063).
 We are grateful to Olle Kjellqvist for pointing out some of the details in Remark~\ref{rem:rank_n}.
+We also thank Anders Rantzer for providing comments and suggestions on an earlier version of this manuscript.

 \begingroup

 \endgroup